- March 23, 2023

 - The game features impressive graphics and a strong atmosphere that captures the liminal space feeling.

-- For its low price, many players find it to be a worthwhile experience, especially for fans of the genre.
+- For its low price, several reviewers felt it was worth the experience, especially for fans of the genre.

-- Many players criticize the game for being a blatant copy of Anemoiapolis, lacking originality and depth.
+- The game has been criticized for being a blatant copy of Anemoiapolis, lacking originality and depth.

 graphics